 - Farm Business Management: whole farm planning

-The expected short-term outcome of this project is to provide growers with increased knowledge about native bees, an ability to identify native bees from non-bee insects, and a general understanding of the resource requirements of native bees.
-I will achieve this outcome by creating an informational pamphlet for growers and presenting at the Wisconsin State Cranberry Growers Association Annual Cranberry School (“Cranberry School”).
+The expected short-term outcomes of this project are to provide growers with increased knowledge about native bees, an ability to identify native bees from non-bee insects, and a general understanding of the resource requirements of native bees.
+I will achieve these outcomes by creating informational pamphlets for growers, participating in on-farm field days at the pollinator habitat demonstration plot, and presenting my research results at the Wisconsin State Cranberry Growers Association Annual Cranberry School (“Cranberry School”).

-The expected intermediate-term outcome, resulting from a written survey of growers, is a better understanding of the barriers preventing the participation in on-farm pollinator conservation cost-share programs.
-I expect to gain a better understanding of why native bee conservation practices are not currently being put into practice, which will enable the non-grower research and policy community to make more effective decisions and policies to promote pollinator conservation.
-In addition, through outreach and education efforts, I expect growers to adopt management practices that minimize negative impacts on native bees, including providing increased seasonal floral availability on and around cranberry marshes and adopting bee-friendly irrigation and spray schedules.
+The expected intermediate-term outcomes, resulting from growers outreach and education, are a better understanding of the barriers preventing the implementation of native pollinator habitat and a shift in farm management practices among cranberry growers.
+I expect to gain a better understanding of why native bee conservation practices are not currently being put into practice, which will enable the non-grower research and policy community to make more effective decisions and policies.
+In addition, I expect growers to adopt management practices that minimize negative impacts on native bees, including providing increased seasonal floral availability on and around cranberry marshes and adopting bee-friendly irrigation and spray schedules.

 This project is expected to lead to the long-term outcome of wide-spread implementation of pollinator habitat plantings and the prioritization of native bee protection in all farm management practices in Wisconsin cranberry.
 This would include management